Ny Kongensgade 9

 Ny Kongensgade 9 is a Neoclassical property located in the small Frederiksholm Neighborhood of central Copenhagen, Denmark.
 It consists of a three-storey building with mansard roof from 1804 towards the street, a six-bay side wing along the eastern margin of a courtyard and an older two-storey building at its rear.
 The building from 1804 with its six-bay side wing, was listed in the Danish registry of protected buildings and places in 1904.
 The low building in the courtyard is not listed.

 History

 18th century

-The property was listed in Copenhagen's first cadastre of 1689 as No. 293 in the city's West Quarter.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 293 in Western Quarter.
 It was owned by a blacksmith named Svendsen, employed at the Arsenal.
 The property was listed in the new cadastre of 1756 as No. 337.
 It was owned by stone mason Jacot Bortling at that time.

 19th century

 The present building on the site was constructed in 1804 for Christian Nicolai Lautrup (1764–1817).
 He worked as a senior clerk for Den Almindelige Enkekasse.
 His property was listed in the new cadastre of 1806 as No. 232.
 His son by the same name was later director of Den Almindelige Enkekasse.
 Another son, Jørgen Hjort Lautrup, would become Bishop of Lolland-Falster.

 Notable 19th century residents include the politician Frederik Moltke (1811–1813 and again 1825–1830), actor and stage director Frederik Schwarz (1822), engineer Ludwig A. Colding (mid-1840s), politician Iver Johan Unsgaard (1857–1858), politician Ludvig Nicolaus von Scheele (first floor, ?–1874), art historian Julius Lange (mid-1870s), painter Carl Bloch (first floor, 1879–1881) and painter and illustrator Lorenz Frølich (1899 – c.
 1904).